EVENTS, WORKSHOPS & GALLERY

 The Visual Art exhibit, black blue red and yellow umbrellas, visualized and curated by artist Michelle Lynn Dyrness, will be installed at SPC on October 6.

-A reception will be held on
+A reception was held on Sunday, October 13

 CURATOR'S STATEMENT